 The process of applying a matte finish coating to a tool cabinet typically involves several steps to achieve the desired appearance and characteristics.
-While the exact process can vary based on the manufacturer and specific product details, here is a general overview of how a matte finish coating might be applied to a tool cabinet:
+While the exact process can vary based on the manufacturer and specific product details, here is a general overview of how a matte finish coating might be applied to a

 1. Surface Preparation: The tool cabinet's surfaces must be properly prepared before applying the matte finish coating.
 This often involves cleaning the surfaces to remove any dirt, grease, or contaminants that could affect the coating's adhesion.